7:00AM to 5:00PM

 The next step you should take is to open all doors and windows to let the trapped gas out of the room.
 Also, ensure that no person at the workplace lights anything flammable, as the results could be disastrous.

-There should be an adequate number of fire extinguishers kept at the workplace; these can be used in the case of an emergency.
-Also, make it a point to teach everyone in the office about using these tools in emergencies.
+There should be an adequate number of fire extinguishers kept at the workplace; the fire extinguishers can be used in the case of an emergency of natural gas leaks.
+Also, make it a point to teach everyone in the office about using the fire extinguishers in emergencies.

 It is best not to attempt to handle a significant gas leak or a fire hazard on your own.
 You’ll need a competent person with knowledge of the preventative measures one should take for the situation not to worsen or escalate.
 So, ensure that everyone is evacuated from the premises safely and call for professional help.